Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 It's good to be right.

-Must be president in certain states, visit prizepicks.com for restrictions and details.
-Travis Putin,
+Must be present in certain states, visit prizepicks.com for restrictions and details.
+Trump is Putin bitch.

 Well,